-A best practice I used at Chipotle was to introduce the communication with a couple sentences then write “TAKE ACTION” and bullet out the things that needed to be done.
+A best practice I used at Chipotle was to introduce the message with a few sentences then write “TAKE ACTION” and bullet out the things that needed to be done.
 I would usually follow that with the “why all this is important” paragraph or maybe even do a podcast or video to help deliver that information.
-But the point was, if all the employee read was the bulleted list, I was confident they could effectively execute the task, and, therefore, my communication was effective.
+If employees only read the bulleted list, I was still confident they could effectively execute the task.
+And, therefore, my communication was effective.

 Grievance 3: Managers Don’t Support Our Communication

 In most organizations, mid-level managers are promoted into leadership positions because they are best at the job they were hired for, not because they have excellent leadership and communication skills.
-The time that is invested in teaching those soft skills to mid level managers will directly correlate to their long term success.
-Let’s spend less time complaining about the lack of communication our mid-level managers do and more time teaching them how to be great communicators.
+The time that is invested in teaching those soft skills to mid-level managers will directly correlate to their long-term success.
+Let’s spend less time complaining about the lack of mid-level manager comms and more time teaching them how to be great communicators.
 Hint: this includes providing frontline managers with the right tools and resources to communicate effectively.